luxdvie/electro-dm/README.md

 The server is responsible for communicating between all instances of the applications and talking to the micro-controller.

 The client software has a "DM View" for the DM to manage encounters, take notes, and perform other special functions.
 The client software also has a "Presentation View" intended to be put on an iPad or TV that all players can see.
 This visually shows the initiative order during battle and other player-facing animations, scenes, and information.

+## Sounds + Scripts

+### Scripts

+In the `scripts` folder you'll find scripts that will be opened using the `System->Open` builtin Elgato function.
+You can do many things with the scripts but for now all I'm doing is starting/stopping Spotify playlists.

+*Note I am using a MacBook so I've only populated `scripts/apple/*.scpt` script files.
+If you were using Windows, I'm guessing you'd want to use PowerShell scripts instead.

+### Sounds

+In the `sounds` folder you'll find various audio clips that I've mapped to Elgato Stream Deck keys.
+This folder may go away long term since it's not a good idea to store large binary files in git.

 # Software Architecture